pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 # for details, and please remove these comments before submitting for review.
 ---

-We are thrilled to introduce the latest addition to the Pulumi Ecosystem -- the new _Docker Build_ provider, designed to streamline and enhance Docker image builds.
+We are thrilled to introduce the latest addition to the Pulumi Package Ecosystem -- the new _Docker Build_ provider, designed to streamline and enhance Docker image builds.
-This addition builds on the solid foundation of our widely utilized [Pulumi Docker] provider.
+This addition builds on the solid foundation of our widely utilized [Docker](https://github.com/pulumi/pulumi-docker) provider.
 By embracing the power of Docker's [BuildKit] technology, this provider enhances your building experience, allowing you to modernize your image builds.
 This launch signifies our ongoing commitment to advancing technology and empowering developers to achieve new heights in container management.